 3. Organization and Rules:

-A. The Board shall elect a chairperson, vice chairperson and a secretary from among its members.
+A. The Planning Board shall elect a chairperson, vice chairperson and a secretary from among its members.
 The term of all officers shall be one year with eligibility for re-election.

-B. When a member is unable to act because of interest, physical incapacity, absence or any other reason satisfactory to the chairperson, the chairperson shall designate an alternate member to sit in his stead.
+B. When a member is unable to act because of interest, physical incapacity, absence or any other reason satisfactory to the chairperson, the chairperson shall designate an alternate member to sit in his or her stead.

-C. An alternate member should attend all meetings of the Board and participate in its proceedings, but may vote only when he has been designated by the chairman to sit for a member.
+C. An alternate member should attend all meetings of the Planning Board and participate in its proceedings, but may vote only when he or she has been designated by the chairman to sit for a member.

 D. Any question of whether a member shall be disqualified from voting on a particular matter shall be decided by a majority vote of the members except the one who is being challenged.

-E. The chairperson shall call at least one regular meeting of theBoard each month.
+E. The chairperson shall call at least one regular meeting of the Planning Board each month.

-F. No meeting of the Board shall be held without a quorum consisting of three (3) members or alternate members authorized to vote.
-The Board shall act by a majority vote of the full board.
+F. No meeting of the Planning Board shall be held without a quorum consisting of three (3) members or alternate members authorized to vote.
+The Planning Board shall act by a majority vote of the full board.

-G. The Board shall adopt rules for transaction of business and the secretary shall keep a record of its resolutions, transactions, correspondence, findings and determinations.
-All records shall be deemed public and may be inspected at reasonable times.
+G. The Planning Board shall adopt rules for transaction of business and the secretary shall keep a record of its resolutions, transactions, correspondence, findings and determinations.

 4. Duties and Powers:

-A. The Board, or a part thereof, may be designated by the Board of Selectmen as part of the local planning committee whose general responsibility is for the development and maintenance of a Comprehensive Plan (as defined by Title 30-A MRSA, Sections 4301-4344).
-The Board shall thereafter periodically review and make recommendations to the Board of Selectmen for revisions to the Comprehensive Plan.
+A. The Planning Board, or a part thereof, may be designated by the Board of Selectmen as part of the local planning committee whose general responsibility is for the development and maintenance of a Comprehensive Plan (as defined by Title 30-A MRSA, Sections 4301-4344).
+The Planning Board shall thereafter periodically review and make recommendations to the Board of Selectmen for revisions to the Comprehensive Plan.

-B. The Board shall perform such duties and exercise such powers as are provided by Town of Newry Ordinances and the Laws the State of Maine.
+B. The Planning Board shall perform such duties and exercise such powers as are provided by Town of Newry Ordinances and the Laws of the State of Maine.

-C. The Board may obtain goods and services necessary to its proper function within the limits of appropriation made for the purpose.
+C. The Planning Board may obtain goods and services necessary to its proper function within the limits of appropriation made for the purpose.

 5. Amendments to this Ordinance: